cdoublev/css/doc/parse/README.md

 # Parsing CSS

-A CSS input can have different sources: the content of a style sheet referenced by an `HTMLLinkElement` or an HTTP `Link` header, the inner content of an `HTMLStyleElement`, the value assigned to `Element.style` or `Element.media`, the argument of `Element.querySelector()`, `CSSStyleSheet.insertRule()`, etc.
+A CSS input can have different sources:

+  - the content of a style sheet referenced by an `HTMLLinkElement` or an HTTP `Link` header
+  - the inner content of an `HTMLStyleElement`
+  - the value assigned to `Element.style` or `Element.media`
+  - the argument of `Element.querySelector()`
+  - the argument of `CSSStyleSheet.insertRule()`
+  - etc.

 This document explains how a CSS input is parsed by first looking at `Element.style`.
-Narrowing the input type to a list of CSS declarations will help understand the CSS parsing model before looking at parsing a higher level CSS input: a rule and a style sheet.
+Narrowing the input type to a CSS declaration list will help understand the CSS parsing model before looking at parsing a higher level CSS input: a rule and a style sheet.

+This document also highlights some parts of Syntax and CSSOM specifications that seem intentionnally written in a rather vague way, in order to preserve some freedom in how parsing a CSS input and construct the corresponding CSSOM representation is implemented, so as to explain some decisions for this implementation.

+> Implementations don't have to follow the specs step by step.
+If the result is indistinguishable from what you should get according to the spec, then it's fine.

 Some words may use the [CSS value definition syntax](./value-definition.md), eg. `<foo>`, which represents an input matching a production named `foo` in the CSS grammar, defined in the very first section of this document.